Plugin v1.5

 Configure under Settings > Advanced > IP Detection.
 SecureWP runs an automatic IP diagnostic on page load and displays the currently detected visitor IP and the header it was sourced from.

-An Advanced Options link leads to the full IP detection configuration in Firewall > Settings.
+An Advanced Options link leads to the full IP detection configuration in Firewall > Advanced.

 Advanced: Data Configuration